gzuuus/nips/XX.md

 - Kind `17`: Payment receipts and verification

-Message direction is determined by the `p` tag:
+Message direction is determined by the author, and `p` tag:
 - Buyer → Merchant: event author is the buyer, `p` tag contains merchant's pubkey
 - Merchant → Buyer: event author is the merchant, `p` tag contains buyer's pubkey

 The payment request flow can operate in two modes:
-1. Direct: Merchant processes requests manually
+1. Direct: Merchant processes requests manually.
+Payment request is initiated by the merchant
-2. Service-assisted: Merchant's payment service handles requests
+2. Service-assisted: Merchant's payment service handles requests.
+Payment request is initiated by the buyer

 ### Message Types